Mpox outbreaks in Africa are a global health emergency, WHO declares

 The mpox outbreaks in Africa are a global emergency, with cases confirmed among children and adults in more than a dozen countries, the World Health Organization declared Wednesday.

-The declaration comes after the Africa Centers for Disease Control and Prevention announced earlier this week that the mpox outbreaks were a public health emergency, with more than 500 deaths, and called for international help to stop the virus' spread.
+The declaration comes after the Africa Centers for Disease Control and Prevention announced earlier this week that the outbreaks of mpox (formerly known as monkeypox) were a public health emergency, with more than 500 deaths, and called for international help to stop the virus' spread.

 With a new form of the virus spreading and few vaccine doses available on the continent, the Africa CDC warned the virus might spill across international borders.